akhilvreddy/Datathon/README.md

 ## Features
 - Plot visualizations using *matplotlib* and *seaborn*.
 - *Tableau* visualiation to show comparisons by country.
+- Python visualization for
+- Regression methods for
 - Machine learning for classification between...
+- Random forest between
+- Cross correlation between other datasets
+- Final conclusions between what we got

 ## Contributors
 [Akhil Reddy](https://www.linkedin.com/in/akhilvreddy/) is a junior studying Computer Engineering.